 With the recent advancement in genetic, hormonal and biological understanding of the many and varied disorders affecting sexual development, it is nevertheless possible to make a relatively quick diagnosis and achieve excellent outcomes for a child with a disorder of sex development (DSD).

-This may require the professional help of an experienced paediatric endocrinologist with your general paediatrician, urological paediatric surgeon, genetist and genetic counseller and a family clinical psychologist.
+This may require the professional help of an experienced paediatric endocrinologist with your general paediatrician, urological paediatric surgeon, geneticist and genetic counseller and a family clinical psychologist.

 While we all have a responsibility for ourselves and our Families to stay healthy and active, the truth is that in our society, as it is currently structured that without concerted efforts on the part of parents as their children’s role models, ALL OF US (parents, children and their doctors alike) gain weight excessively and place ourselves at risk of the many health complications of obesity.

-The good news is that there are effective practical solutions based on a whole family-based approach to healthier nutrition, drink, physical activity and exercise and practising mindfulness in our eating and all our lives.
+The good news is that there are effective practical solutions based on a whole family-based approach to healthier nutrition, drink, physical activity and exercise and practising mindfulness in our eating and mindfulness for all our lives.
+See DR. KOALA’S new book and program called RIDE TO LIFE!

-See KOALA at Mater Healthy Life website and other resources developed by Dr. Leong to help your Family stay healthy, active and physically and mentally fit and well.
+DR KOALA AND HIS COMMUNITY PARTNERS supporting your and your family.
+Here you will find resources developed by Dr. Gary Leong and his wonderful community partners to help your Family stay healthy, active and physically and mentally fit and well.

 Osteoporosis or fragile bones which can predispose to fractures (broken bones) is usually a condition of the elderly population, but can occur in children and adolescents with genetic disorders (osteogenesis imperfecta, genetic rickets)or in children and adolescents who have chronic disease (steroid-induced, kidney, neuromuscular disorders, heart and lung and inflammatory bowel disorders).